outpost-os/sentry-kernel/doc/concepts/uapi/syscalls/irq_disable.rst

    previously enabled.

    This requires the interrupt line to be owned by a device of the given task.

+   The kernel do not modify the IRQ enable flag of any devices here, but only masks the IRQ line from the main interrupt controller.
+The userspace driver is responsible for manipulating device-specific configuration.

    .. code-block:: C
       :linenos: